mist64/cbmbus_doc/5 TCBM.md

 * discussion
 	* C264 series had super low cost C116: rubber keyboard, 16 KB, target price $49, only sold in Europe (100 DM, 99 GBP, which was about $75)
-	* Plus/4 was pro, had additional ACIA chip
+	* Plus/4 was pro, had additional ACIA chip, user port, 64 KB
 	* Plus/4 could have had a TIA for IEEE-488 or similar
 	* C16/C116 would have required a cartridge to support the fast drive
 		* but why would you connect a fast drive to a C16/C116?